bbauska/UC-Davis-JS-Basics/readme.md

   title="3.29 Slideshow with Cross Fade Effect - Part 1"
   alt="3.29 Slideshow with Cross Fade Effect - Part 1." />
 </p>
-For this version of the slideshow, we're going to do something very similar to what we did before, but with a little bit of a twist.
-It's going to be a little bit more sophisticated.
+For this version of the slideshow, we&apos;re going to do something very similar to what we did before, but with a little bit of a twist.
+It&apos;s going to be a little bit more sophisticated.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 540. example, the cross fade effect (298) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->